Independent component analysis: Defining component independence

 The Minimization-of-Mutual information (MMI) family of ICA algorithms uses measures like Kullback-Leibler Divergence and maximum entropy.
 The non-Gaussianity family of ICA algorithms, motivated by the central limit theorem, uses kurtosis and negentropy.

 Typical algorithms for ICA use centering (subtract the mean to create a zero mean signal), whitening (usually with the eigenvalue decomposition), and dimensionality reduction as preprocessing steps in order to simplify and reduce the complexity of the problem for the actual iterative algorithm.
-Whitening and dimension reduction can be achieved with principal component analysis or singular value decomposition.
-Whitening ensures that all dimensions are treated equally a priori before the algorithm is run.
-Well-known algorithms for ICA include infomax, FastICA, JADE, and kernel-independent component analysis, among others.
-In general, ICA cannot identify the actual number of source signals, a uniquely correct ordering of the source signals, nor the proper scaling (including sign) of the source signals.